 If you will be cross-examined by your abuser in family court, you’re probably nervous.
 Apprehensive.
 Maybe even terrified.
 You know how you feel when he or she goes after you — you get so upset that your mind blanks out.
 You can’t think and can’t act.

-Caroline Solo, a family lawyer who is also a survivor, has an analogy for this experience: You’re knocked off your throne.
+Caroline Parsons, a family lawyer who is also a survivor, has an analogy for this experience: You’re knocked off your throne.
 Your brain is like a gentle king or queen, accustomed to making rational decisions.
 But when under attack, the king or queen flees, and the general takes over.
 The general can only respond in four ways: fight, flight, freeze or friend — none of which will help you in court.

 In this webinar, Caroline explains what you can expect during family court cross-examination and how to prepare for it.
 She’ll describe self-care before your court date, grounding techniques, and five steps for effectively answering questions during your hearing.
 The goal is to put the king or queen back on the throne so you can think and respond appropriately when it’s critical — during your hearing.

 - How your brain is like a gentle king or queen making rational decisions

 - How you can prepare for your day in family court

 - The importance of knowing your own court documents

 - 5 steps to successfully answering questions in court